EddyLuten/luten.dev/_posts/2023-07-04-bluesky-ttrpg-feed.md

 title: Creating and Publishing a Bluesky Feed
 date:  2023-07-04 00:00:00 -0500
 layout: single
-tags: [Social, Bluesky, TTRPG]
+tags: [Social, Bluesky, TTRPG, Tutorial]
 twitter_image: /images/bluesky-feed.png
 ---

 ![Bluesky terminal feed output](/images/bluesky-feed.png)

 I was recently invited to join Bluesky, a new social media platform.
 This was mostly motivated by the nightmare that Twitter has become over the past year or so.
 One of Bluesky's nice features is the encouragement from the official team to build supplementary software.
 One way to do it is to build a custom feed.
-So, I set out to do just that: I built [a feed that serves all posts related to TTRPGs on Bluesky](https://bsky.app/profile/did:plc:56dp2st2pupnf7qsxko2qmmd/feed/ttrpg).
-Here's how I went about publishing mine on a DigitalOcean droplet using PM2, Nginx, and Let's Encrypt.
+So, I set out to do just that: I built [a feed that serves all posts related to TTRPGs on Bluesky](https://bsky.app/profile/did:plc:56dp2st2pupnf7qsxko2qmmd/feed/ttrpg){:target="_blank"}.
+Here's how I went about publishing mine on a [DigitalOcean](https://m.do.co/c/3767385e180a){:target="_blank"} droplet using PM2, Nginx, and Let's Encrypt.

 <!--more-->

-_Step One_ is simply to [fork this example repo](https://github.com/bluesky-social/feed-generator) and follow the directions in the README.md file to get it up and running.
+_Step One_ is simply to [fork this example repo](https://github.com/bluesky-social/feed-generator){:target="_blank"} and follow the directions in the README.md file to get it up and running.

 ## Firehose Subscription